yosrend/asseto-figma-plugins/PRIVACY_POLICY.md

 ## Overview

-ASSETO AI Generate ("we", "our", "the Plugin") is a Figma plugin that generates images using Google's Gemini AI technology.
+ASSETO ("we", "our", "the Plugin") is a Figma plugin that generates images using Google's Gemini AI technology.
 This privacy policy describes how we handle your data when you use our Plugin.

 **Plugin Developer:** Yosep Rendi
 **Contact:** yoseprendip@gmail.com